February in Barcelona 2026

 During the Winter months, the Pyrenees offer a great alternative to the crowded Alpine resorts, with quieter slopes and a more family-friendly atmosphere.
 The closest options (La Molina, La Masella, and Port del Comte) are just two hours from Barcelona by car or train.
 Check out our guide below for more information on Skiing in Catalonia!

-Other things to do in Spring
+Other things to do in Barcelona

 Comments